schultjw/03_Queue_Lab/README.md

 #### 1. Which of the above requirements work, and which do not?
 For each requirement, write a brief response.

-1. TODO
+1. remove() method works.
+First of all, check if it does exist elements in the array, if it does, remove the front element.
+Then increase the index of front element as one.
+And then if you call remove() again, it will repeat the same way to do so.
+If there is no element in the array, throw an exception.
+The running time of remove() method is O(1).

-2. TODO
+2. add() method works.
+First of all, check if the array is full.
+If it is full, then check if backingArray is vaild(I am not sure which exception I need to throw here, I am thinking may be the unsigned long int backingArraySize could be overflow).
+If backingArray is valid, then call grow() method, otherwise throw an exception.
+The add() method takes O(1) constant time.

-3. TODO
+3. grow() method works.
+First of all, create a variable to keep increasing the index of front element(by using while loop), and create a new array which will be twice larger than the previous one.
+Then exactly copy the elements from old array to new array(the algorithm will be the same as remove() method), since queue is FIFO.

-4. TODO
+4 .No memory leak, once you use delete[], the given arguement in destructor will be called and free the memory.
+Also set the pointer to be NULL pointer.

-5. TODO
+5. grow takes O(n) times, because the runing time of grow() method depends on how many elements in the array that need to be copied.

-6. TODO
+6. getNumItems() takes O(1) time because it simply just returns a value.

-7. TODO
+7. remove throw an exception appropriately, but I am not sure about the exception I throw in add() method.

-8. TODO
+8. Array is circular.
+When the array is full, you could either choose grow() and then add elements, or call remove() and then add elements.

-#### 2. If we did a Stack instead of a Queue, which of the private methods and variables would we need to keep, and which could we get rid of?
+### 2. If we did a Stack instead of a Queue, which of the private methods and variables would we need to keep, and which could we get rid of?
 Explain your answer.

 The methods to keep: